cardinalitypuzzles/cardboard/new-hunt-setup.md

 ## Setting up smallboard for a new hunt

-Currently, smallboard is not multi-tenant (#501), so each team for the same hunt needs their own smallboard instance.
+Currently, smallboard is not multi-tenant (see [#191]()), so each team for the same hunt needs their own smallboard instance.

 ### Prerequisites